arthurflor23/handwritten-text-recognition/README.md

 - Neto, A. F. S., Bezerra, B. L. D., Araujo, S. S., Souza, W. M. A. S., Alves, K. F., Oliveira, M. F., Lins, S. V. S., Hazin, H. J. F., Rocha, P. H. V., Toselli, A. H.: [ICDAR 2024 Competition on Handwritten Text Recognition in Brazilian Essays – BRESSAY](https://doi.org/10.1007/978-3-031-70552-6_21).
 In: 18th International Conference on Document Analysis and Recognition (ICDAR).
 Springer, Athens, Greece (9 2024).

 - Neto, Arthur F. S. and Bezerra, Byron L. D. and Toselli, Alejandro H. [HTSR-Pollen: Handwritten Text Synthesis and Recognition System to Overcome Data Scarcity](https://doi.org/10.1109/ACCESS.2026.3681630).
-IEEE Access, 2026.
+IEEE Access, vol. 14, pp. 54395-54413, 2026.

 These references provide additional insights and background information related to Handwritten Text Recognition and can be a valuable resource for further exploration.
 If any of these papers have been beneficial to your research or project, it would be greatly appreciated if you could consider citing them.